pytha-3d-cad/pytha-lua-api/samples/Readme.md

 - Penrose

   In honor of [Sir Roger Penrose OM](https://en.wikipedia.org/wiki/Roger_Penrose), winner of the 2020 Nobel Prize in Physics.
 A small rhombi [Penrose tiling](https://en.wikipedia.org/wiki/Penrose_tiling) generator that can easily be modified to kites and darts.

+- Rahmenecken (Frame corner)

+  A plugin that creates mortise and tenon corners for frames.
+Kindly provided by P. Laube.